pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

  #endif /* FZ_CONFIG_H */

-The above choice should bring down your binary file size to around 5 MB or less, depending on your bitness.
+The above choice should bring down your binary file size to around 8 to 10 MB.

 **Generate MuPDF now**.